FortuneDevil/MOS-Capacitor-Simulator/README.md

   - Crank–Nicolson for time-domain simulation (AC)
 - **Capacitance Calculation**: $`C = \frac{dQ}{dV_G}`$

-More Details are in reports folder.
+More Details are in equations folder.

 ---